Back To Search Results

 The following clinical conditions demonstrated a statistically significant association with one or more components of Agent Orange or dioxin-like compounds; however, the power, confounding, and bias from study to study vary significantly.
 An adequate lack of bias or confounding and biological plausibility further supports the connection and inclusion by the National Academy of Medicine committee as an associated condition.
 This is noted below with ¹ or ² for strong and limited or suggestive evidence, respectively.
 The exception is type 2 diabetes mellitus, about which the committee could not agree between strong or limited evidence of an association.[1]

-Neurological System (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 Veterans with known exposure to Agent Orange demonstrate nearly double the incidence of dementia compared to veterans without.
 Specifically, Parkinson disease and Parkinson-like syndromes demonstrated a stronger association with exposure.[55][57]
 Other considerations for cognitive impairment and dementia progression included vascular effects due to the increased prevalence of the cardiovascular risk factors diabetes and hypertension.[23]

-Upper and Lower Respiratory Tract (1Strong Evidence, 2Limited or Suggestive Evidence)
+Upper and Lower Respiratory Tract

-Similar to laryngeal cancer, studies examining other respiratory tract malignancies were often limited by a lack of assessment of the degree of exposure and some confounding.
+Some occupational studies suggest an increased risk of laryngeal cancer; these studies were small and did not control for smoking.
+The risk appeared to be more pronounced in patients who developed chloracne, suggesting a dose-dependent risk relationship.
+Similar to laryngeal cancer, studies examining other respiratory tract malignancies were often limited by a lack of assessment of the degree of exposure.
 Despite this, several veteran and occupational studies have demonstrated an increased lung cancer risk.
-A 2022 epidemiologic study reviewing Veterans Health Administration data found a potential relationship with idiopathic pulmonary fibrosis.
+Results from a 2022 epidemiologic study reviewing Veterans Health Administration data found a potential relationship with idiopathic pulmonary fibrosis.
 Furthermore, there was overall increased mortality from respiratory disease in Army Chemical Corp Vietnam veterans compared to other veterans.[64]

-Cardiovascular System (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 The development of hypertension and atherosclerotic disease appear to be associated with Agent Orange exposure.[69][70]
 In vitro and animal studies on TCDD and dioxins support this mechanistically from impacts on lipid and glucose metabolism, inflammation, and vascular endothelial function via interactions with AhR pathways.[71][72][73][74]